ZUGFeRD/ZOSOCON/README.md

 # ZOSOCON
-ZUGFeRD Open Source Online Conference recordings and materials
+The BiMon-ZOSOCON is a bimonthly ZUGFeRD Open Source Online Conference held in english.

+## Next one
+We're preparing for Friday, 26 May, 15:00 CET.